-First in Protecting, Your Property.
+First in Protecting, You Against Mother Nature.

 Earthquakes are popular subjects for Hollywood moviemakers, and California is well-known for earthquake activity.
 Californians, however, aren’t the only Americans that need to be prepared for the possibility of damage caused by earthquakes.
 Depending on where you live, earthquake insurance might be an option worth considering.

 2 out of 3

 North Americans are not prepared for a disaster.